 This parsnip hummus dip is creamy, spicy, nutty – and made with a small handful of ingredients.
 I served this hummus with some crunchy Persian cucumbers and my husband and I loved it!
 Like all of the recipes in Arsy’s book, this hummus is perfect for entertaining.

-If the thought of coming up with a real food menu for a dinner party gives you anxiety… this book is for you.
-It’s filled with delicious recipes that you can make ahead of time so that you’re not cooking right up until the minute that your guests arrive.
+This book is filled with delicious recipes that you can make ahead of time so that you’re not cooking right up until the minute that your guests arrive.
 The dishes are simple to prepare and taste gourmet.

 Here’s a sneak peak at what else you’ll find in The Paleo Foodie Cookbook: